-- For this measurement the test set's receiver uses auto-ranging to adjust for the level of the signal being measured; therefore the expected signal level does not need to be specified during measurement setup. - For specified accuracy, the frequency of the signal being measured must be in the range of 800 MHz to 1000 MHz, or 1700 MHz to 1990 MHz. - The level into the test set's RF IN/OUT connector must be in the range of -10 dBm to +28 dBm for greatest accuracy (although signals can be measured down to -20 dBm with degraded accuracy). - This measurement is unfiltered, so all signals present at the RF IN/OUT connector affect the measurement results.
+- For this measurement the test set's receiver uses autoranging to adjust for the level of the signal being measured; therefore the expected signal level does not need to be specified during measurement setup. - The frequency of the signal being measured must be in the range of 800 MHz to 1000 MHz, or from 1700 MHz to 1990 MHz. - The level into the test set's RF IN/OUT connector must be in the range of +5 dBm to +28 dBm, in a 3.84 MHz bandwidth.